bengarrett/retrotxtjs/README.md

 #### Windows-1252

 Microsoft's take on ISO-8895-1, whereby they broke it by inserting several new characters with Windows 3.1 and 95 that could only be viewed on computers running Windows.
-Windows-1252 did become a valid HTML page encoding, but its usage was “problematic”.
+Windows-1252 did become a valid HTML page encoding, but its "usage" was “problematic”.

 #### Unicode

 Legacy character encodings were mostly 8-bit with a fixed set of 256 or fewer characters.
 A computer could only display the characters and symbols included in the chosen code page.
-If an author wrote on a machine set to CP-437 and wanted to show the $ dollar, € euro, and ₽ ruble symbols in the same document, they couldn't work due to the missing glyphs in the code page.
+If an author wrote on a machine set to CP-437 and wanted to show the $ dollar, € euro, and ₽ ruble symbols in the same document, they couldn't due to the lack of glyphs.

 Unicode overcomes these limitations by assigning each known glyph, symbol, or character a unique numeric identifier, known as a codepoint, that wouldn't conflict with any other.